fluxninja/graceful-js/README.md

 }
 ```

 In the case of graphql, the library currently supports `graphql-request`.
-To implement `graceful-js`, after creating a graphql client, instead of using `client.request`, just use `gracefulGraphQLRequest`.
+To implement `graceful-js`, after creating a graphql client, instead of using `client.request` use `gracefulGraphQLRequest`.
+In case of graphQL, it's mendatory to pass `requestBody` to `GracefulError` component.
+Pass an object of `{ query, variables }`.
 Here is the code snippet:

 ```javascript
 import { GraphQLClient, gql } from 'graphql-request'